fkinos/ffkkinos.com/content/notes/fun_with_macros.md

 ```

 And since all we did was abstract the syntax,
-we can still use regular functions that act on hash maps with it:
+we can still use regular functions that act on hash tables with it:
 ```
 * (gethash :name
            (dict :name "felipe"